CSIA Certification – Licensing & Chimney Sweep Certificate

-So, are you a chimney sweep in training and wonder how to obtain the CSIA certification?
+So, are you a chimney sweep in training and wondering how to obtain the CSIA certification?
 You’re right where the answers are!

-However, a tricky situation arises where the homeowner is unable to tell the difference between a certified chimney sweep and just anyone falsely claiming to be qualified.
+However, a tricky situation arises where the homeowner cannot distinguish between a certified chimney sweep and anyone falsely claiming to be qualified.

 This is where the Chimney Safety Institute of America (CSIA) certification comes to the fore.
-Clients or homeowners need to be assured they’re hiring a professional for their chimney service needs.
+Clients or homeowners must be assured they hire a professional for their chimney service needs.

 No one wants to hire a chimney sweep that isn’t certified.